The new version (3.0) includes support for all children under the age of 10, including those who may have multiple medically at-risk conditions.

 - Ability to select multiple conditions multiple immunocompromising conditions and/or multiple solid organ transplants.

-- Upgrades to the technologies to improve performance, efficiency, and maintainability of the codebase.
+- Upgrades to improve performance, efficiency, and maintainability of the codebase.

 - Improvements to the test automation suite.

 How you can help

 We are always looking for volunteers to help us improve the NICC.
 Involvement includes, but is not limited to:

 - periodically reviewing the NICC business rules for currency and accuracy,

 - participating in pre-release and/or user acceptance testing of the NICC, and